balazskreith/hamok/README.md

 ## Storages

 Before we go to the distributed storage grids, let's clarify what a storage means in hamok.
-Storage in hamok is a key, value object map providing the following operations: insert, set, get, delete, clear.
+Storage in hamok is a key, value object map providing the following basic operations: insert, set, get, delete, clear.
 Additionally, every storage provide events to notify subscribers when a storage is altered or closed.